AlirezaHPC/365-examples-from-JavaScript/README.md

-In this small project (of course, if you can call it a project) I solved 365 programming examples in js programming language To use it to improve my skills in GitHub and js
-Join me
-I tried to use appropriate comments for each short program I wrote Also, everything is being updated in this project

 365 examples from JavaScript

 1: Write a program that receives a number that displays even and odd numbers less than or equal to the number read.
 Print even numbers from 0 to received numbers and odd numbers from received to 1)